sweerasingha/DocAI/README.md

-# DocoAI
+# DocAI

-DocoAI is a Flask-based web application designed for Breast Cancer Diagnosis Management.
+DocAI is a Flask-based web application designed for Breast Cancer Diagnosis Management.
 It allows users to upload ultrasound images of breast conditions for analysis, utilizing a deep learning model to predict whether the condition is benign, malignant, or normal.
 The application also supports patient registration, login, and contact functionalities to enhance user interaction and data management.

 ## Features